MicrosoftDocs/windows-itpro-docs/windows/application-management/remove-provisioned-apps-during-update.md

 If you upgrade a Windows 10, version 1703 computer to Windows 10, version 1709 or Windows 10, version 1803 (or a Windows 10, version 1709 to Windows 10, version 1803 upgrade), provisioned apps that you've removed before the upgrade may return.
 This can happen if the apps were removed while the computer was offline.
 If the provisioned (added) apps were removed while online, the apps should not return after the upgrade.

 >[!NOTE]
 >This setting only applies to first-party apps that shipped with Windows 10.
-This does not apply to third-party apps or apps that were acquired from the Microsoft Store, nor does it apply to LOB apps.
+This doesn't apply to third-party apps or apps that were acquired from the Microsoft Store, nor does it apply to LOB apps.

 There are two points during removing a provisioned package from a Windows installation where this problem can occur:

 * If the packages are removed while the wim file is mounted when the device is offline.
 * If the provisioned package is removed while inside of Windows when the device is online.

 When this happens, write a registry key for each app you remove.
-This way, you can use the registry key to indicate to your deployment whether to install or not install the app while you're upgrading it.
+This way, you can use the registry key to indicate to your deployment whether or not to install the app while you're upgrading it.

 ## Where to store deprovisioned app registration keys